GoInterject/GoInterject.github.io/wPortal/Data-Portals.md

 **Step 3** : The Data Portal Details page will contain the following information for the new data portal:

 - **Data Portal Code** : A unique name used when setting up report formulas.
-At this time this is a unique name across the INTERJECT community.
+At this time this is a unique name across the Interject community.
 - **Description (optional)** : Description of what the Data Portal is doing
 - **Category (optional)** : Text that can be used to group Data Portals for easy searches later.